TryGhost/Ghost/README.md

 When a new version of Ghost comes out, you'll want to look over these [upgrade instructions](http://support.ghost.org/how-to-upgrade/) for what to do next.

-You can talk to other Ghost users on [our forums](https://ghost.org/forum) or chat with Ghost developers on IRC.
-We're on `irc.freenode.net`, in the `#Ghost` channel.
+You can talk to other Ghost users on [our forums](https://ghost.org/forum) or chat with Ghost developers in our [public Slack team](https://ghost.org/slack/) (it's pretty awesome).
 We have a public meeting every Tuesday at 5:30pm London time.

 New releases are announced on the [dev blog](http://dev.ghost.org/tag/releases/).
 You can subscribe by email or follow [@TryGhost_Dev](https://twitter.com/tryghost_dev) on Twitter, if you prefer your updates bite-sized and facetious.